Bugsie71/Bugsie71/README.md

 ---

-#### If you're wondering why the <b>π</b> symbol is my logo:
+#### If you're wondering why the **π** symbol is my logo:
-My initials are JT, if you put them close enough together it looks like a <b>π</b> symbol.
+My initials are JT, if you put them close enough together it looks like a **π** symbol.
 I have always been good at math so it works out well I'd say.

 [website]: https://www.Bugsie71.com